andmoredev/andmoredev/content/blog/http-invoke-with-sam.md

 ```
 ## 2. Create Step Function Execution Policy
 There are several permissions needed to successfully execute an endpoint using the HTTP task.
-1. Access to the secret that the EventBridge Connection created in Secrets Manager.
+1. It needs access to the secret that the EventBridge Connection creates in Secrets Manager.
 2. Permission to retrieve the connection credentials from the EventBridge Connection.
 3. Permission to execute the InvokeHTTPEndpoint, in this case the resource needs to be the ARN of the state machine that is executing it.
-To avoid a cyclical dependency in SAM we are manually creating the ARN, we are adding a wildcard at the end to account for the unique identifier that AWS adds to the resource name.
+To avoid a cyclical dependency in SAM we are manually parsing the ARN.
+I'm adding a wildcard at the end to account for the unique identifier that AWS adds to the end of generated resource names.
 We are also restricting the HTTP Invocation to only be allowed for a GET to the OpenWeather API Base URL.

 ```yaml
 Policies: